Book Character Name Ideas: 90+ Names by Genre

 Sloane Mercer

-Sleek and androgynous, this name works brilliantly for a sharp-witted investigator who moves between high society and the criminal underworld with equal ease, trading in secrets the way others trade in currency
+Sleek and androgynous, this name works for a sharp-witted investigator who moves between high society and the criminal underworld, trading in secrets the way others trade in currency

 - 6